-- To understand the concepts of Data Warehouse system, Data Warehouse system architecture, data mining principles and techniques. - II.
-To analyze and demonstrate data mining algorithms like Apriori, FP-growth, kmediod and gaining better understanding of business trends. - III.
+- I. To understand the concepts of Data Warehouse system, Data Warehouse system architecture, data mining principles and techniques. - To analyze and demonstrate data mining algorithms like Apriori, FP-growth, k-mediod and gaining better understanding of business trends. - III.
 To be relevant in applying critical thinking, problem-solving, and decision-making skills effectively.

-- 1. Understand the role of data warehouse, architecture and its support for quality data. - 2.
-Ability to identify the association rules, classifying by using decision tree algorithms and clustering large data sets using k-mediods, k-means, etc. - 3.
+- 1. Understand the role of data warehouse, architecture and its support for quality data. - Ability to identify the association rules, classifying by using decision tree algorithms and clustering large data sets using k-mediods, kmeans, etc. - 3.
 Design and implement Hierarchical Methods-Agglomerative clustering, divisive hierarchical clustering and Classification by Decision Tree to perform proactive analysis, predictive modeling, and identifying new trends and behaviors. - 4.
 Investigate preprocessing of data and apply mining techniques on it. - 5.
-Apply data mining algorithms like Apriori, FP-Growth, DBScan, etc., and evaluate results for simple data sets.
+Apply data mining algorithms like J48,ID3,Random forest and evaluate results by using tool WEKA.